Knightia Eocaena <br> from the USA <br> 48 million years

 12cm

-*NOTE: THIS FOSSIL COMES WITH A GIFT BOX, AN ACRYLIC STAND, AND AN AUTHENTICITY CERTIFICATE.
+*NOTE: THIS FOSSIL COMES WITH A GIFT BOX, AN ENGRAVED BASE (as shown in example photos below), AND AN AUTHENTICITY CERTIFICATE.

 DESCRIPTION